diegopintog/Astro-API/README.md

 ## Getting Started

-The project is a web service build in on the Maven 3.3.9 endpoints-skeleton-archetype, is made to work on Google Appengine service an has no authentification.
+The project is a web service build in on the Maven 3.3.9 endpoints-skeleton-archetype, is made to work on Google Appengine service an has no authentication.
 It was made as a reference/testing simple web service. it does provide a template to make astrological calculation based on two julian day dates of birth, the definition com.astro.astroAPI.definitinos.DefinitionTemaple.java file illustrates the basic concept of how the comparisons work.

 ### Prerequisites